softwaresaved/international-survey/analysis/introduction.md

 # International survey

-The Software Sustainability Institute conducted last year a survey on Research Software Developers to understand who are they and what are their work conditions.
-This knowledge is essential to tailor any policy for this specific group, which importance raised these last years but may still lack official recognition.
+Last year, the Software Sustainability Institute conducted a survey on Research Software Developers to understand who they are and their work conditions.
+This knowledge is essential to tailor any policy for this specific group, whose importance has increased in these past years but may still lack official recognition.
-This year, several additional countries participated by adapting the survey to their own country with the help of:
+This year, several additional countries participated by adapting the survey to their own country:
 * Germany: Stephan Janosch and Martin Hammitzsch.
 * The Netherlands: Ben van Werkhoven and Tom Bakker.
 * South Africa: Anelda van der Walt.
 * The United States of America: Sandra Gesing and Daniel Katz

 ## Diffusion

-We reached a total of 1377 participants and after selecting only the participants that were from the specifics countries, we analysed 841 responses.
+We reached a total of 1377 participants and after selecting only the participants from specifics countries, we analysed 841 responses.
-Here a table that split the number of participants per country.
+Here is a table with the number of participants per country.

 **Countries** |**Total participants\***|**Partial participants\*\***|**Participants who finished the survey**|**Number of participants actually analysed**
 :-----:|:-----:|:-----:|:-----:|:-----: